gaugefreedom/intelexta/docs/PROJECT_CONTEXT.md

         • Intelligent Orchestration (DAG Engine): The orchestrator.rs will be enhanced to support multi-step, branching workflows defined in dag_json.
 This will enable users to chain AI calls, run comparisons, and build complex, reproducible research pipelines.

-        • Interactive Co-Agency: The Interactive proof mode, including conversational UX, will be delivered after V1 once the checkpointed workflow builder is stable.
-Each turn (human prompt, AI response) will materialize as a checkpoint so the transcript itself remains auditable.
+        • Interactive Co-Agency: Post-V1 work grows the interactive checkpoint into collaborative notebooks and multi-party review flows.
+Each turn (human prompt, AI response) remains a checkpoint so the transcript itself stays auditable while unlocking richer co-agency patterns.

         • Optional Blockchain Anchoring: A feature to take a finalized CAR's ID and publish it to a public blockchain.
 This provides a decentralized, immutable, and universally verifiable timestamp, proving the CAR's existence at a specific point in time.
 This is critical for academic, legal, and IP-sensitive use cases.